graphhopper/directions-api/FAQ.md

 ## Do you offer discounts?

-Yes, if you sign up for an annually contract you get a discount.
+Yes, you get a discount if you sign up for an annually contract, where you pay every 3 months.
 Also [follow us on Twitter](https://twitter.com/graphhopper) to get the latest campaign.

 ## How can I cancel, upgrade or downgrad my package?